MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

     >
     > :::image type="content" source="media/distribution-channels-pane.png" alt-text="The Distribution channels pane on the right side of the screen.":::

-2. Once you've created content and made changes, click the preview icon under the distribution channel through which you want the content to be published.
+2. Once you've created content and made changes, click the "preview" icon under the distribution channel through which you want the content to be published.

    :::image type="content" source="media/preview-icon.png" alt-text="The preview icon associated with the distribution channels.":::